Mobility-Mapper/about-website/README.md

             - On mobile screens, tapping the hamburger menu icon shows the navigation links
             - Hovering over the navigation links triggers the hover effect, changing the font colour to orange to highlight it
             - Clicking a navigation link takes you to the corresponding page or contact form

+        - Contact form
+            - Hovering over an input field triggers the appearance of a "Please fill in this field" tooltip
+            - Clicking in a text input field shows a list of autocomplete options
+            - Clicking the submit button without filling in a text or text-area input field triggers the appearance of a "Please fill in this field" tooltip below the empty field
+            - Clicking the submit button without including an @ symbol in the email address field triggers the appearance of a tooltip reminding the user to include one
+            - Hovering over the submit buttons triggers the hover effect, changing the colour to light coffee
+            - Clicking the submit button when all fields have been validated posts the data to a Google Sheets spreadsheet

         - Footer
             - Clicking a social media link opens the corresponding website in a new tab.
+            - Clicking a navigation link takes you to the corresponding location in the website.

+        - Back to top arrow
+            - Hovering over the orange back to top arrow triggers the Back to top tooltip.
+            - Clicking the orange back to top arrow takes you to the top of the page.

     - Home Page
         - Header